mld18/ioBroker.valloxSerial/README.md

 ## Description
-This is adapter for [ioBroker](http://iobroker.net).
+This is an [ioBroker](http://iobroker.net) adapter.
 It is used to read settings and data as well as to change settings of Vallox ventilation units of type SE.
 I.e., units that are controlled electronically via the legacy Vallox RS-485 serial protocol.

 If you are looking for an adapter for a Vallox MV unit, please refer to [ioBroker.valloxmv](https://github.com/hacki11/ioBroker.valloxmv).